PyMOL

 Installation

-We can install two flavors of Pymol, the "Free for academic use" and the "Open source".
-Here we will see how to set up a new conda environment with the appropriate libraries to compile the open source version of pymol.
+We can install two flavors of PyMOL, the "Free for academic use" and the "Open source".
+Here we will see how to set up a new conda environment with the appropriate libraries to compile the open source version of PyMOL.

 Note